sveltejs/svelte/.changeset/lazy-queens-agree.md

 'svelte': patch
 ---

-fix: don't consider used rules with atrules in the block
+fix: don't consider children of rules when checking whether they are used or not